nicklockwood/iVersion/README.md

 	@property (nonatomic, assign) NSUInteger appStoreID;

 This should match the iTunes app ID of your application, which you can get from iTunes connect after setting up your app.
-This is only used for remote version updates, so you can ignore this if you do not intend to use that feature (although it should still be set to a valid integer value).
+This value is not normally necessary and is generally only required if you have the aforementioned conflict between bundle IDs for your Mac and iOS apps.
+This feature is also only used for remote version updates, so you can ignore this if you do not intend to use that feature.

 	@property (nonatomic, copy) NSString *remoteVersionsPlistURL;

-This is the URL of the remotely hosted plist that iVersion will check for new releases.
-As noted above, make sure you only update this file after your new release has been approved by Apple and appeared in the store or you will have some very confused customers.
+This is the URL of the remotely hosted plist that iVersion will check for release notes.
+As of iVersion 1.8, you can safely update this file *before* your new release has been approved by Apple and appeared in the store, although be cautious if there are existing versions of your app pointing at the file that use older versions of the iVersion library.
 For testing purposes, you may wish to create a separate copy of the file at a different address and use a build constant to switch which version the app points at.
-Set this value to nil if you do not want your app to check for updates automatically.
+Set this value to nil if you want to just use the release notes on iTunes.
 Do not set it to an invalid URL such as example.com because this will waste battery, CPU and bandwidth as the app tries to check the invalid URL each time it launches.

 	@property (nonatomic, copy) NSString *localVersionsPlistPath;